William J. Tobin: Career

-Cal Industries, Inc.

 In 1969 Tobin co-founded Cal Industries, Inc., was financier and marketing director.
 The company provided promotional programs for over 50 companies of the Fortune 500, including Pepsi, Nabisco, General Foods, CPC International, Coca-Cola, and American Tobacco.
 The company also developed educational materials for multiple major publishers, such as the American Management Association, Harcourt Brace Jovanovich, Macmillan, and McGraw-Hill.
 It also developed sales training programs for American Can, A&P, AT&T, Chase Manhattan Bank, General Foods, and Johnson & Johnson.
 Tobin left the company in 1977.

-Travel Concepts, Inc.

-Tobin founded and financed a second company in 1971, Travel Concepts, Inc. Hewas president and CEO for 14 years.
+Tobin founded and financed a second company in 1971, Travel Concepts, Inc. He was president and CEO for 14 years.
 The company developed the first travel kits to be distributed in First Class and Business Class cabins, and also provided in-flight educational games for children.
 The first class and business class travel kits and the educational game programs have been utilized by most major airlines for 25 years.